 Cooking Traditional Food: The Irish diet offers many classic delicious dishes.
 Though they may not be the most health-conscious, the choices are often hearty and mouthwatering.
 Some examples:

-A quick Internet search can you help you find the recipes.
-You could host a potluck with your friends, plan a themed dinner party, or just pick your favorite dish, pull up a TV tray and have a quiet night in.
+A quick Internet search can help you find the recipes.
+You could host a potluck with your friends, plan a themed dinner party, or just pick your favorite dish, pull up a TV tray, and have a quiet night in.

 If cooking isn’t your specialty, the other option is to make a reservation at a restaurant that serves any of these traditional Irish meals and make a night of it.

 A quick search will yield no shortage of results for Irish-themed cinematic features.
 The best news is that movie night is a versatile option.
 You could host a party with your friends or just make a list of Irish movies you’ve always wanted to see, throw on some sweatpants and make it a solo venture.
 A few examples of Irish-themed favorites from the good people of Hollywood:

 -The Boondock Saints: 1999 film about Irish Catholic twin brothers who attempt to wipe crime from the streets of Boston using their own brand of vigilante justice.

 -Commitments: 1991 film about a music promoter who tries to form an R&B group to fill the genre’s void in Dublin, Ireland.

 -My Left Foot: a 1989 classic about an Irish boy with cerebral palsy who overcomes his disability to become a painter and a poet.
 This movie also features the celebrated Academy Award-winning role of Daniel Day Lewis.

 -Far and Away: the 1992 story of Joseph and Shannon, who travel from Ireland to America in search of land and a better life.
 The main draw of this film is to see then husband-and-wife team Tom Cruise and Nicole Kidman act opposite one another.